Neural Spelling: A Spell-Based BCI System for Language Neural Decoding: Experiments and Results

 \subsubsection{Visualization of Sentence Decoding Results}

-For qualitative analysis, we visualize the decoding results of our method in Table \ref{tab:decode-vis}.
-The input samples were taken from subject P11, which exhibits the highest performance in letter classification.
-Notably, some phrases from the initial decoding are already remarkably similar to the ground truth.
-For instance, 'rn thp unltrgfving...' closely approximates 'in the unforgiving...'.
-Our LLM decoder capitalizes on the word-transitional distribution, facilitating improvements in sentence grammar and word-level corrections.
-As a result, the decoded sentences closely align with the ground truth, demonstrating the efficacy of our approach in refining linguistic outputs.
+For qualitative analysis, we visualize the decoding results of our method in Supplemental Table I. The input samples were taken from subject P11, who exhibited the highest letter-level classification performance in our dataset.
+Notably, some phrases from the initial neural decoding are already partially informative and resemble the target sentence structure.
+For example, the fragment `rn thp unltrgfving...' bears clear similarity to the ground-truth phrase `in the unforgiving...'.

+The LLM decoder then integrates these noisy letter-level predictions with learned word-transition statistics and linguistic constraints, enabling improved grammatical structure and word-level coherence.
+Importantly, the resulting sentences are not intended to be exact verbatim reconstructions of the ground truth.
+Instead, they represent semantically plausible and communicatively usable outputs that balance neural evidence with strong language priors.

+As illustrated in \revised{Supplemental Table I}, this process may introduce creative variations, particularly when the neural input is highly uncertain, reflecting a trade-off between symbol-level fidelity and language-level coherence.
+These qualitative results demonstrate the effectiveness of the proposed framework in refining linguistic outputs under noisy neural decoding conditions, while preserving consistency with the underlying neural evidence.